Do you dream of becoming a male or female model in Nigeria and get rich, professional and successful?

-If you are known by a network of influencers, and brand specialists who are willing to promote you, you make more money than a person that is not known by influencers.
+If you are known by a network of influencers and brand specialists who will promote you, you make more money than a person who is not known by influencers.

 This is the main reason models want to be around successful people – being ‘discovered’.